 Virabhadrasana II: Warrior II Pose

-Warrior II, or Virabhadrasana (veer-ah-bah-DRAHS-anna) II, is a strengthening pose that improves physical and mental endurance.
-Its ability to stretch your upper legs and ankles while also expanding your chest and shoulders makes it an essential foundational pose for most asana-based yoga practices.
-As you continue to explore this posture you’ll begin to notice how Warrior II opens up new doors for discovery, in both physical and subtle bodies.
+Warrior II, or virabhadrasana (veer-ah-bah-DRAHS-anna) II, is a strengthening pose that improves physical and mental endurance.
+Its ability to stretch your upper legs and ankles while also expanding your chest and shoulders makes it an essential foundational pose for most asana-based (pose-based) yoga practices.

 Philosophy + Origin

-While Warrior II is a strong pose, it also requires balance and steadiness.
-Although many origin stories for Virabhadrasana II describe the shape of the pose as the stance Virabhadra took as he used his sword to remove the head of his enemy, any student who has practiced the pose will learn that, while fierce, there’s also a gentleness within the physical lines.
-The yogic philosophy of sthira sukha, or balancing effort with ease, can be applied when practicing Warrior II.
+While warrior II is a strong pose, it also requires balance and steadiness.
+Although many origin stories for virabhadrasana II describe the shape of the pose as the stance Virabhadra took as he drew his sword to remove the head of his enemy, any student who has practiced the pose will learn that, while fierce, there’s also a gentleness within the physical lines.
+The yogic philosophy of sthira sukha, or balancing effort with ease, can be applied when practicing warrior II.
 How can you harness your warrior spirit while not losing sight of your gentle spirit and your commitment to ahimsa, non-violence?

-- Press your back heel into a wall for improved balance and support
+- Press your back heel into a wall for balance and support.

-- Bring your gaze to the fingertips of your left hand.
-Keep your gaze steady and your breath even as you stay for up to 60 seconds.
-Use an inhale to bring yourself out of the posture and back to Mountain Pose.
+- Keep your gaze straight ahead, or turn your gaze to the fingertips of your right hand.
+Keep your breath even as you hold for up to 60 seconds.
+Inhale to straighten your front leg and release the posture.
 Repeat on the other side.